darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 Complete replacement of the existing monolithic deployment system with a clean, modular architecture focused on simplicity and maintainability.

-## Status: Deployment Mode System Implemented - Ready for Phase 8
+## Status: 7 of 9 Phases Complete - All Core Infrastructure Operational

 ### Phase 1 Completed Work